danyk20/CMS_DAQ_simulation/README.md

 # Configuration

 There is `configuration.yaml` file containing all variables that are possible to change.
+Range of some values is limited -> see individual comments.

 # Description